DATA-606-2023-FALL-THURSDAY/Loan-prediction-analysis/docs/Proposal.md

 * Geographical Variations: Are there significant geographical variations in the prevalence of specific chronic diseases or health outcomes?
 Do certain regions have higher or lower rates of chronic conditions?

-* Health Disparities: Do health disparities exist among different demographic groups.
+* Health Disparities: Health disparities exist among different demographic groups.
 For example among age groups and genders.

 ## Data